redss/SimpleValueObjects/readme.md

 _This library is a work in progress.
 Existing functionality is pretty much done, but public interfaces may change._

-`SimpleValueObjects` is a toolkit that let's you create Value Objects easily.
-It's a .NET Standard library, so you can use it both on .NET Core and on good ol' .NET Framework.
+`SimpleValueObjects` is a toolkit that let's you implement Value Objects easily.
+It's a .NET Standard library, so you can use it both on .NET Core and good ol' .NET Framework.

 ## Quickstart

-So you want to create a Value Object.
+Let's say you want to create a `Position` class in your system.
+A perfect candidate for a Value Object!

 First, install `SimpleValueObjects`: